 I’m a historian of modern American culture interested in ways that sports affect identity, and influence political and social structures.
-My research explores how sport creates opportunities and changes the environment of successful athletes, coaches, teams, and their communities.
+My research explores how sport creates opportunities and interacts with the political and social environment of athletes, coaches, and teams.

-In my master’s thesis I explored the lives of iconic Native American athletes, Jim Thorpe and Billy Mills.
-As sport heroes, most people know about their athletic careers, but little about their lives as Native Americans.
-My study focused on the power of sports to create a middle ground where Native American athletes were able to coexist, cooperate, and assert their identity in broader American society.
-Although this middle ground did not create equality, it provided increased agency to successful athletes.
-Within this sporting middle ground, I analyzed how Thorpe and Mills used sport to navigate the political, social, and cultural structures that framed their lives and challenged expectations of Indianness through their activism in Native American causes.
+My next book manuscript embodies my research philosophy and extends work I began as a master’s student.
+The book explores the lives of iconic Native American athletes, Jim Thorpe and Billy Mills.
+As sports heroes, many people have heard about their athletic careers, but little about their lives as Native Americans.
+This study focuses on the power of sports to create a middle ground where Native American athletes were able to coexist, cooperate, and assert their identity in broader American society.
+Although this middle ground did not create equality, it provided increased agency to successful athletes and access to a world not available to others.
+Within this sporting middle ground, I analyze how Thorpe, Mills, and other Native American athletes used sport to navigate the political, social, and cultural structures that framed their lives and challenged expectations of Indianness through their activism in Native American causes.
+The book answers the once common question, “why are there not more native Americans in sport?” by explaining how how federal Indian policy impacted the agency and access of Native Americans to broader society.
+Stretching from the late-19th century to the present, the book combines sport history and political history to frame the complicated experience of Native Americans athletes as they navigated competing visions and stereotypes of what constituted their authentic identify and the best interests of American society.

-I have blogged ideas and short pieces from my dissertation at Sport in American History and on my personal blog.
+I have blogged ideas and short pieces from this project at Sport in American History and on my personal blog.
 You can read them here:

 - “OU Football and the ‘new Oklahoma.'”